-When the password verification is completed, the boot program transfers a programming routine (a) from the host into the on-chip RAM.
-The Boot ROM loads this routine to the on-chip RAM.
-The programming routine must be stored in the range from "0x20001800" to the end address which can be transmitted of the on-chip RAM.
+When the password verification is completed, the boot program transfers a programming routine (a) from the host into the built-in RAM.
+The Boot ROM loads this routine to the built-in RAM.
+The programming routine must be stored in the range from "0x20000400" to the end address which can be transmitted of the built-in RAM.

-The boot program jumps to the programming routine (a) in the on-chip RAM to erase the flash block containing old application program codes (the units of erase is arbitrary size).
+The boot program jumps to the programming routine (a) in the built-in RAM to erase the Flash block containing old application program codes (the unit of erase is arbitrary size).

-The boot program executes the programming routine (a) to download new application program codes from the host and programs it into the erased flash area.
-When the programming is completed, set the programming or erasing protection of that flash area in the user's program to ON.
+The boot program executes the programming routine (a) to download new application program codes from the host and programs it into the erased Flash area.
+When the programming is completed, set the programming or erasing protection of that Flash area in the user's program to ON.